feast-dev/feast-workshop/module_0/README.md

 | Transformations | Feast supports last mile transformations with `OnDemandFeatureView`s that can be re-used                                                                                                         |

 # 2. User flows
 There are three user groups here worth considering.
 The ML platform team, the data scientists, and the ML engineers scheduling models in batch.
-We visit the first two of these in

 ## 2a.
 ML Platform Team
 The team here sets up the centralized Feast feature repository in GitHub.
 This is what's seen in `feature_repo_aws/`.